The greening of planet Earth

 This finding is important because plants are major contributors to the chemical weathering of continental rocks, a key process in the carbon cycle that regulates Earth’s atmosphere and climate over millions of years.

-Co-lead author of the study Dr Jennifer Morris, from the School of Earth and Ocean Sciences, explained: “The global spread of plants and their adaptations to life on land during the Phanerozoic led to an increase in continental weathering rates that ultimately resulted in a dramatic decrease in the levels of greenhouse gases in the atmosphere.
+Co-lead author of the study Dr Jennifer Morris, from the School of Earth and Environmental Sciences, explained: “The global spread of plants and their adaptations to life on land during the Phanerozoic led to an increase in continental weathering rates that ultimately resulted in a dramatic decrease in the levels of greenhouse gases in the atmosphere.

 “Previous attempts to model these changes in the atmosphere have accepted the plant fossil record at face value – our research shows that these fossil ages underestimate the timing of land plant evolution.
 An earlier origin for land plants therefore could mean that the levels of greenhouse gases in the atmosphere at this time have been underestimated and so these models need to be revised.”